 The scope of the analysis also determines the amount of context the tool considers.
 More context is better when it comes to reducing false positives, but it can lead to a huge amount of computation to perform.

 In 2004 and 2005, several start-ups were formed to address the software security space.
-Many of these vendors have built and are selling basic source code analysis tools.
-Major vendors in the space include
+Many of these vendors have built and are selling source code analysis tools.
+Major vendors in the space include Synopsys (with Coverity), Fortify (now Micro Focus) and Ounce Labs (now IBM).

 A critical feature that currently serves as an important differentiator in the static analysis tools market is the kind of knowledge (the rule set) that a tool enforces.
 The importance of a good rule set can’t be overestimated.